How to pick the perfect gaming laptop

 You might want to blame laptop and PC makers for cynically using an erroneous spec to manipulate the public, but the blame actually lies with the average buyer.
 PC makers have told us for years they only over-spec RAM because the public thinks more is better.

-Besides the amount of memory, a couple other important, but not critical, questions to ask is what clock speed and what mode.
+Besides the amount of memory, a couple of other important, but not critical, questions to ask is what clock speed and what mode.
 Modern CPUs let you run RAM in sets to increase the memory bandwidth.
-If one shotgun barrel is good, two is better right?
-Not necessarily.

 How to pick a CPU for a gaming laptop

-There may be real competition between AMD and Intel when it comes to gaming CPUs in the desktop, but in gaming laptops, the world is still very much 99.9 percent Intel.
-That’s not necessarily a bad thing as Intel’s laptop CPUs are excellent.
+There may be real competition between AMD and Intel when it comes to gaming CPUs in desktops now, but in gaming laptops, the world is still very much 95-percent Intel.
+That’s not necessarily a bad thing, as Intel’s laptop CPUs are excellent.
 Still, there are a few things you need to consider about the CPU for your gaming laptop.

 How to pick a GPU for a gaming laptop